Why the Court Requires Fee Transparency

 When a guardian, a conservator, an attorney or a guardian ad litem who intends to seek compensation from the estate of a ward or protected person first appears in the proceeding, that person must give written notice of the basis of the compensation by filing a statement with the court and providing a copy of the statement to all persons entitled to notice.

-A.R.S. § 14-5109(A)This notice goes to the court and to every person entitled to receive updates about the case.
-If the compensation arrangement changes during the proceeding, a new notice must be filed at least thirty days before the change takes effect.
-No surprises allowed.
+A.R.S. § 14-5109(A)This notice goes to the court and to every person entitled to updates about the case.
+If the pay arrangement changes, a new notice must be filed.
+It must be filed at least thirty days before the change takes effect.

 How the Court Decides What Is Reasonable